 It was a spectacular day in July 2007 when Debbie Goulden and Craig Scardaville tied the knot.

-The bride and groom are fascinated with lighthouses and intrigued with the lighthouse keeper lifestyle.
+The bride and groom are fascinated with lighthouses and intrigued by the lighthouse keeper lifestyle.
 Debbie, a nursing instructor in Baltimore, fashions her vacations around trips to lighthouses all around the U.S. and abroad.
-She tries to visit 10 a year, and has toured 65.
-She collects lighthouse miniatures, books, pictures and memorabilia.
+She tries to visit ten in a year and has toured 65.
+She collects lighthouse miniatures, books, pictures, and memorabilia.
 Her favorite lighthouse?
 Cape May, of course.

 Why the fascination with lighthouses?
 “I love the sea,” said Debbie, “and all the metaphors that go with lighthouses.
 Guiding light, port in the storm, and from the top, looking out at the sea, the realization of eternity, infinity.